National School Nutrition Programme – the basics

 How the Labour Research Service (LRS) is responding

-We’ve built a network of relationships with volunteer food handlers in four communities in Gauteng Province and produced a baseline study.
+We have built relationships with volunteer food handlers in four communities in Gauteng Province and produced a baseline study.
 The study showed the concerns, fears and aspirations of volunteer food handlers.

 We create safe spaces for volunteer food handlers to express themselves and learn from each other without the fear of losing the very precarious work they are dependent on.
 We focus on the passions of the food handlers, be it nutrition or cooking.
 Through discussing issues close to their hearts, volunteer food handlers will see and articulate the important role they have in the NSNP and the school community.
 LRS believes in strengthening the ‘voice’ in any process of self-organising to claim rights.